hytechcamps/js-workshop/README.md

 # JavaScript Workshop
 This ~2hr workshop is designed for students with no programming experience in 7-12 grade.
 It introduces HTML, CSS, and JavaScript using [CodePen](https://codepen.io).
 There is a code-along activity, a presentation, and an unplugged activity.
 This is followed by a Kahoot quiz and a set of challenges for the students to complete individually.

+#### Virtual Note
+When facilitating the workshop virtually, replace the HTML & CSS Code-Along with the HTML & CSS Icebreaker.
+Additionally, utilize the virtual version of the JavaScript Concepts Presentation and Kahoot.
+Students should use [repl.it](https://repl.it) instead of CodePen for a virtual workshop.

 ## HTML & CSS Code-Along
 The [HTML & CSS Code-Along](HtmlCssCodeAlong.md) walks through some basic HTML and CSS concepts.
 The instructor should type the code on their computer, and have the students type along on their own computers.
 The instructor should ask students for suggestions about what to type.

+### HTML & CSS Icebreaker
+Introduce the [HTML & CSS Icebreaker](HtmlCssIcebreaker.md) instructions for a virtual icebreaker that uses HTML and CSS.
+Show the students how Repl works, and then allow them to complete the activity.
+They should fork a starter webpage, update it, and then share the link with the group.
+Once all the students have shared links to their pages, an instructor can go through all of them briefly.

 ## JavaScript Concepts Presentation
 After the HTML & CSS Code-Along, introduce JavaScript.
 The [PowerPoint presentation](JavaScriptConcepts.pptx) includes the following concepts: